bcgov/nr-rfc-grib-copy/readme.md

 1. download the grib2 files
 1. process the grib2 files
 1. prepare the grib2 data for input into the CLEVER model.

+The new process will monitor for a 200 status code.
+If it doesn't recieve the 200 status code response then the downloader will pause and retry until it succeeds.

 # Components of the Repository: